 Vehicle-to-Grid or Vehicle-to-Home integration refers to the capability of the vehicle battery to discharge energy back to the home energy network and/or the grid.
 This is a promising technology as studies have shown that vehicles could eliminate the need for stationary storage in most cases.
 For this technology to become available to the mass market, changes are required in the EVSE and in some cases to regulation (connectivity of a generating device to the grid).

 Kitu Systems has collaborated with partners to deploy a pilot at UC San Diego, demonstrating technical feasibility, grid implications, and RoI of V2G.
-While the full report is not available yet, information about this project can be found here.
+Access the full report here.

 Vehicle-Grid-Integration is the final stage of the roadmap, where the EV acts as a Distributed Energy Resource (both load and generation) and coordinates intelligently with the energy distribution network.
 In addition to charging or discharging, the vehicle's inverter will act as a smart inverter, with the ability to participate in grid stabilization programs and/or adopt different load profiles and curves.
 The vehicle will be able to interact and coordinate with other DER resources (PV, storage) and home or building energy management systems to optimize the generation and consumption of electricity based on a broad variety of context- or user-defined parameters.